BimmerGestalt/AAIdrive/README.md

 Implemented Features
 --------------------

+  - Google Assistant
+    - Any voice assistant installed on the phone is added as a Connected App entry
+    - Google Assistant works the best, but Alexa, Bixby, and Cortana are also compatible
+    - The voice assistant app can be set as a hardware shortcut button for convenience
   - Phone Notifications
     - Popup about new notifications
     - Supports Dismiss, Mark As Read, or other notification actions